etianen/js-base-error/README.md

 npm install '@etianen/base-error'
 ```

-**TypeScript:** To take advantage of typings, be sure to set `moduleResolution` to `"node"` in your `tsconfig.json`.

 ## Overview

-Creating custom error types in Javascript is needlessly difficult.
+Creating custom error types in Javascript is difficult.

 @etianen/base-error provides a subclassable `BaseError` that can be used in ES6 and Typescript projects.